Washing and anointing: Administration

-The washings and anointings of the biblical period have a parallel today in the LDS Church.
 In response to a commandment to gather the saints and to build a house "to prepare them for the ordinances and endowments, washings, and anointings", these ordinances were introduced in the Kirtland Temple on January 21, 1836.
-The rites are in many respects similar in purpose to ancient Israelite practice and to the washing of feet by Jesus among his disciples.
-These modern LDS rites are performed only in temples set apart and dedicated for sacred purposes, according to a January 19, 1841 revelation said by Joseph Smith to be from Jesus Christ.
+These modern rites are now only performed for LDS Church members in temples set apart and dedicated for sacred purposes, according to a January 19, 1841 revelation that Joseph Smith stated was from Jesus Christ.